Support

 • For our part we try to send at least monthly updates to let you know what we’re aware of God doing in our work, to help inform your prayer partnership with us.

-• The women in ministry continuing to meet together to read and pray through the Bible while Julie’s away.
+• The women in ministry Julie gathers to read and pray through the Bible every 2 weeks.

-• David quickly and adequately writing up linguistic research and residual translation consultant reports.
+• David quickly and adequately writing up linguistic research and other reports.

 2. Pledge financial support